GuiPimenta-Dev/lambda-forge-docs/docs/examples/page5.md

 After the pipelines complete, the Authentication system should be available across development, staging, and production stages.

-## Testing the Deployed Functions
+## Testing the Functions

-Let's start by creating a new user using the signup function:
+Let's start by testing the signup function with the credentials below:

+- Email: `tutorial@lambda-forge.com`
+- Password: `12345678`

 ```
 curl --request POST \